 The forestry director, Hákon Bjarnason, put a gravestone, at his own expense, on the grave of Bergþór.
 I love such folklore and hope you enjoy reading about them as well.
 I think they add to the experience of visiting these places.

-In my childhood there was a small hut above the hot spring in Laugarvatn, where we always used to stop and take a steam bath, free of charge.
+In my childhood, there was a small hut above the hot spring in Laugarvatn, where we always used to stop and take a steam bath, free of charge.
 Now a spa has been built, which uses the geothermal heat from the hot spring in Laugarvatn.
-It is called Fontana an deserves a visit if you want to be spoiled.
+It is called Fontana and deserves a visit if you want to be spoiled.

 There are 3 hot pools in this area, Kúalaug, Matarlaug and Sokkalaug.
-Matarlaug is ca 70 degrees hot and Sokkalaug is ca 25 degrees C hot, but Kúalaug has the perfect temperature of 38-40 degrees C. Kúalaug consists of 2 pools, one bigger and one smaller pool, which is surrounded by stones to define it.
-I have only had a foot-bath in it, but it is big enough for 4-6 people to bask and enjoy.
+Matarlaug is around 70 degrees C hot and Sokkalaug is around 25 degrees C hot, but Kúalaug has the perfect temperature of 38-40 degrees C. Kúalaug consists of 2 pools, one bigger and one smaller pool, which is surrounded by stones to define it.
+I have only had a foot-bath in it, but I think that it is big enough for 4-6 people to bask and enjoy.

-The pool edges can become slippery in the rain and seeing that this is a natural pool then there is vegetation at the bottom of the pool and it can become slippery.
+The pool edges can become slippery in the rain and since it is a natural pool then there is vegetation at the bottom of the pool and it can become slippery.